Warning: The following article contains spoilers for The White Princess finale, Episode 8 (“Old Curses”).

 Margaret’s words to Lizzie earlier in The White Princess clearly gave Lizzie the permission she needed, and in the end, she did not kill her brother to spare her sons.
 She killed him to spare her husband, who she stood behind, despite his gory confession involving how Richard III really died.

 Is this the family Richard III’s nephew had been fighting for?
 Were they worth it?
 By the end of The White Princess, the House of York has ended the way viewers found them on The White Queen, a family defeated from the inside.
-The difference is they will never recover from the events of The White Princess.
+The difference is they will never recover from the events of the sequel.

 [Featured Image by Starz]